To access all our features

 1 Creator

-A podcast helping water leaders to discover solutions and drive change. waterloop is for people who work in water management, such as utilities, government, universities, engineering firms, technology companies, nonprofits, and NGOs.
-The podcast helps listeners to become more knowledgeable leaders, creators of change in communities, and builders of a sustainable and equitable water future. waterloop is hosted by Travis Loop, who brings two decades of experience in journalism and water communications, including at the U.S. Environmental Protection Agency.
+waterloop is a nonprofit news outlet.
+The podcast is popular among people who work in water at utilities, government, universities, engineering firms, technology companies, and environmental organizations.
+The podcast helps listeners to become more knowledgeable experts, creators of change in communities, and builders of a sustainable and equitable water future. waterloop is hosted by Travis Loop, who brings two decades of experience in journalism and water communications, including at the U.S. Environmental Protection Agency.

 1 Listener